dchudz/predcomps/README.md

 - real world examples
 	- (to finish) diamonds
 	- look at give me some credit or another?

+- add to all examples Impact plots with arrows

 ### Other documentation needed